MineValley/CoreAPI/README.md

 > [!IMPORTANT]\
-> Use a separate token for each purpose or device to minimize risk.
-Reusing the same token across multiple purposes or devices significantly increases the potential damage in the event of a leak. \
+> Opting for a token with no expiration increases the likelihood of unauthorized access and should be carefully considered.\
-> Opting for a token with no expiration increases the likelihood of unauthorized access and should be carefully considered.
+> Reusing the same token across multiple purposes or devices significantly increases the potential damage in the event of a leak.

 ### Creating a Personal Access Token